murry61/touchosc-reaktor-8steps/README.md

 ## Description
 This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates.
 The main purpose is to improve your workflow, enjoy and inspire your productions.

 This TouchOSC template is a midi controller for a Reaktor 8STEPS virtual sequencer.
-The template sends the transport signals (play, stop, bpm), setup and play the sequencer values (pitch, gate, velocity, gate rate, gate lenght, steps, direction, offset, transpose, reset).
-The "sequencer engine" then responds accordingly sending the midi sequence to the instruments, and sending back the messages to display the position steps for a visual interactive experience.
+The template sends the transport signals (play, stop, bpm), setup and play the sequencer values (pitch, gate, velocity, gate rate, gate length, steps, direction, offset, transpose, reset).
+The "sequencer engine" then responds accordingly sending the midi sequence to the instruments and sending back the messages to display the position steps for a visual interactive experience.

 ## Releases
 | Version | Release | Description   |